hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 ![](img/Segments/20.png)
 * Here we've selected the *COUNTRY_SEG_QUERY_JP*.
 This means that any players assigned the Segment/Value pair: *COUNTRY_SEG/JP_COUNTRY_SEGVAL*, will be subject to the alternative values for this Achievement segment.

-*8.* Click *Add Segment* again and add a second segment for the Achievement:
+*8.* Click *Add Segment* again and add a second Segment for the Achievement:

 ![](img/Segments/21.png)
 * Here we've selected the *COUNTRY_SEG_QUERY_PL*.
 This means that any players assigned the Segment/Value pair: *COUNTRY_SEG/PL_COUNTRY_SEGVAL*, will be subject to the alternative values for this Achievement segment.